Jerusalem Faction: History

 The attitude of the Haredi community towards the outside world had historically been guided by the opinions of its gedolim (lit. 'great ones', rabbinical leaders) who, through their Da'as Torah, were able to create consensus.
 The death of Yosef Shalom Elyashiv in the critical year of 2012 created a power struggle among his successors, Aharon Leib Shteinman and Shmuel Auerbach, surrounding the draft controversy, with the former taking a more moderate approach, while the latter took a harder stance.
 In the end, Shteinman's leadership prevailed, which led to Auerbach's founding of the Jerusalem Faction as a protest movement.
 Following the death of founder Shmuel Auerbach on 24 February 2018, a group of twelve rabbis calling themselves Council of Sages of the Torah World convened in Auerbach's former home to plan the future of the Jerusalem Faction.
 In particular, two disciples of Degel HaTorah party founder Elazar Shach, dayan Tzvi Friedman of Bnei Brak and Baruch Shmuel Deutsch of Kol Torah yeshiva, appeared to have assumed joint decision-making responsibilities for the group.
 Yisrael Yitzchak Kalmanovitz and Ezriel Auerbach (brother of Shmuel) serve as ideological leaders.

 Politics

 The Jerusalem Faction runs a political party, Bnei Torah (call letters in עץ).
 The party claims to be the political heir of Elazar Shach, whose Degel HaTorah party had in their view been compromised from its original principles.
 While the Faction also has a focus on threats to the Haredi education system, it mainly concerns itself with fomenting a strong opposition to the draft, which it deems a major threat to young Haredi men and women.
 The Faction created a Committee for Saving the Torah World to co-ordinate these activities, seeking to prevent any erosion of the status quo.
 In 2017, they reportedly represented 6.5% of the Haredi population.

 Haim Epstein is a member of the Jerusalem city council on the Jerusalem Faction ticket.
 He ran for Mayor of Jerusalem in the 2018 election, but later withdrew.
 He ran again in the 2024 election.

+Motti Babchik met with Haredi activists linked to the Jerusalem Faction in August 2026 to discuss forming a new party which would oppose the drafting of Haredi students into the IDF to compete in the 2026 Israeli legislative election.